wasmCloud/wasmcloud-dev-site/content/reference/wadm/api.md

 wadm.evt.{lattice-id}
 ```

-The events on this topic are JSON-encoded [CloudEvents](https://cloudevents.io/).
+The events on this topic are JSON-encoded [CloudEvents](https://cloudevents.io/) (current spec version 1.0.1 as of May 1, 2022).

 **NOTE** that all model _names_ are treated like unique identifiers and must conform to the rules governing NATS topic segments.
 For example, they cannot contain spaces, commas, unprintable characters, or periods.

 ## Model Persistence
 The following operations pertain to storing and retrieving models.
-Persistence of models is explicitly and deliberately separated from deployment and deployment management.
+Persistence of models is explicitly and deliberately separated from deployment management.

 ### Get Model List